bestdev111/help/README.md

 `cp -r /var/lib/ejabberd/ workspace/backup/` 	#Copy a folder from one location to another (note -r).
 `ln -s jruby-1.4.0/ jruby` # creates a simlink to the install folder for JRuby.

-# Clean VPN route if connection fails
+## VPN
-1st turn off wifi manually
+1st turn off wifi manually then run:
 `sudo route flush`